Chronic obstructive pulmonary disease: Pollution control

-In developing countries, one key effort is to reduce exposure to smoke from cooking and heating fuels through improved ventilation of homes and better stoves and chimneys.
+In developing countries, a key effort is to reduce exposure to smoke from cooking and heating fuels through improved home ventilation and using cleaner fuels, stoves, and chimneys.
 Proper stoves may improve indoor air quality by 85%.
 Using alternative energy sources such as solar cooking and electrical heating is also effective.
-Using fuels such as kerosene or coal might produce less household particulate matter than traditional biomass such as wood or dung, but whether this is better health wise is unclear.
+However, poverty is often a barrier to the adoption of better fuels.
+Higher-income families may use modern fuels such as natural gas or electricity, which cause less pollution and can lead to better health outcomes.
+Electricity supply, however, is often insufficient to meet a family's heating needs.
+If electricity is supplemented with low-quality biofuels, indoor air pollution levels will increase and negatively affect health outcomes.